Dr Elisabeth Deschaseaux

 Liz completed her undergraduate studies in Cellular Biology and Physiology at the University of Bordeaux II (France).
 She came to Australia in 2006 to complete an Honours degree at the University of Canberra, ACT, on the effect of temperature and salinity on gastropod egg masses by looking at biomarkers such as total antioxidant capacity, lipid peroxidation and lysosomal destabilisation.
 She also worked for two years as a Research Assistant at the Institute for Applied Ecology in Canberra, ACT.
-She's currently doing her PhD at Southern Cross University, NSW, on the production of atmospheric dimethylsulphide (DMS) and sulphur precursors (DMSP, DMSO) by corals and its implications for climate regulation and oxidative stress.
+She has recently completed her PhD at Southern Cross University, Lismore, NSW, on the production of atmospheric dimethylsulphide (DMS) and sulphur precursors (DMSP, DMSO) by corals and its implications for climate regulation and oxidative stress.
 She is currently undertaking postdoctoral research on DMS(P)(O) production in coral reef ecosystems within the Marine Ecology Research Centre.

 DMS is the most abundant sulphur gas present in the marine boundary layer.
 Its two precursors, dimethylsulphoniopropionate (DMSP) and dimethylsulphoxide (DMSO), are produced by various species of marine algae such as macro algae, phytoplankton and coral-associated zooxanthellae.
 Recent evidence has shown that the animal host could also produce DMSP in corals, making coral reefs a unique platform for the production of DMSP and potentially DMS emissions.
 According to the CLAW hypothesis (acronym of the authors' surnames), DMS is believed to act as a climate regulator of sea surface temperature and incident solar radiation when oxidised to non-sea-salt sulphate aerosols that can produce cloud condensation nuclei (CCN).
-CCN are responsible for the formation of stratocumulus clouds over the ocean and possibly low-level cloud over reefs.
-Understanding the mechanisms involved in this negative feedback on global warming as well as identifying the parameters that drive the DMS production over the reef has became crucial in the present context of climate change.
+CCN are responsible for the formation of low-level stratocumulus clouds over the ocean.
+Understanding the mechanisms involved in the negative feedback that DMS could have on global warming as well as identifying the parameters that drive the DMS production over the reef has became crucial in the present context of climate change.
 The production of DMS and precursors has also been hypothesised to occur as a consequence of these sulphur substances being used as antioxidants by corals and marine algae.
-Part of Liz' research would be to determine whether the production of those sulphur compounds might help to maintain the antioxidant capacity in corals.
+Part of Liz' research is to determine whether the production of those sulphur compounds might help to maintain the antioxidant capacity in corals

-3 minute thesis competition University Final (2011) second prize.
+Second prize - 3 minute thesis competition Southern Cross University (2011)